lmdabigail/Getting-and-cleaning-data/CodeBook.md

   *contains: 10299 rows and 563 columns*

 **Step2: Extracts only the measurements on the mean and standard deviation for each measurement.**

 **tidyDataSet**  is created by: subsetting **MergedData**, by only selecting columns: **subjects** and **activity** together with the **mean** and the **standard deviation** for each measurement.
 *contains: 10299 rows and 88 columns*

-**Step3: Uses descriptive activity names to name the activities in the data set** Each numbers in the **activity** column from the **tidyDataSet** is replaced with its corresponding activity from the **second column** of the **activities** variable
+**Step3: Uses descriptive activity names to name the activities in the data set.**

+Each numbers in the **activity** column from the **tidyDataSet** is replaced with its corresponding activity from the **second column** of the **activities** variable

 **Step4: Appropriately labels the data set with descriptive variable names.**

 * All names started with **t (^t)** in every variable name is replaced by **Time**
 * All names started with **f (^f)** in every variable name is replaced by **Frequency**
 * All names contains **Acc** in every variable name is replaced by **Accelerometer**